iduck2017/set-piece/client/hearthstone/docs/prompt.md

     + Do not use Chinese Comment in the code, write in English

-    + You need to add my prompts as block comments in the card file, translated to English
+    + You **must** add my prompts as block comments in the card file, translated to English

     + You can only modify files under hearthstone-extension-classic, modifying files in other directories is forbidden